dalanicolai/gnome-tracker-extension/README.md

 ## Installation

 Add the plugin via the extension menu in the ulauncher settings using the URL: https://github.com/dalanicolai/gnome-tracker-extension

+## Short note on development

+The py4j folder and the search.py file are part of docfetcher.
+They are required to use its search functionality from python.
+The appchooser.py is a small script that launches a gtk application chooser window.

 ### Contact